SoftwarePleb/Softwarepleb/README.md

 ### Hi there 👋

-I'm SoftwarePleb, a graduate in datascience and software development.
+I'm SoftwarePleb,

-At university I primailry worked in Java and Python, but have recently started learning more new skills, especially tools that assist in devops like Git, Docker, and Kubernetes.
+A Full Stack Software Eningeer.
+At Work I mostly use C#, Javascript and Powershell.

-In my own time I've been working in more languages to better understand web development. these have been centered around .NET and js react.
+In my own time I've been working in languages like c, python and r.

+A big motivation for coding is learning so natuarally I prefer to use different languages and projects than I make at work.

--🔭 I’m currently working on this page.
+-🔭 I’m currently working on an http server written in c.

--👯 I’m looking to collaborate on .net and python applications.
+-👯 I’m looking to collaborate on c or go projects.

--🌱 I’m currently learning Kubernetes.
+-🌱 I’m currently learning x64 assembly.

--⚡ Fun fact: I come from New Zealand.
+-⚡ Fun fact: There are only two doubly-landlocked countries in the world, meaning they are a landlocked country surrounded on all sides by landlocked countries.
+They are Liechtenstein and Uzbekistan.

 -📫 How to reach me: softwarepleb99@gmail.com.